discord-jda/JDA-Website/docs/introduction/migration-v4-v5.md

 ### Permission Access Changes

-With JDA v5 introducing a more butchered down `GuildChannel` interface, `GuildChannel#getPermissionContainer() : IPermissionContainer` has been introduced to make accessing permissions easier.
+With JDA v5 we reduced the capabilities of the `GuildChannel` interface.
+The method `GuildChannel#getPermissionContainer` has been introduced to make accessing permissions easier.
 This allows for users to confidently access the entity that dictates the permissions for a given channel without having to check whether the channel actually supports permissions, such as in the case of threads.

 Of course, if you have a channel type that already supports `IPermissionContainer`, you don't need this getter.